ablab/IsoQuant/README.md

 ### Basic options
 `--output` (or `-o`)
     Output folder, will be created automatically.

+Note: if your output folder is located on a shared disk, use `--genedb_output` for storing annotation database.

 `--help` (or `-h`)
     Prints help message.